SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced New Zealand wildlife cinematographers who know Fiordland, the Sub-Antarctic Islands and Stewart Island intimately.
-Many have credits with NHNZ, Wingnut Films, BBC and other international natural history broadcasters known for landmark New Zealand productions.
+Here is what that looks like on the ground.
+Yes, we work with skilled New Zealand wildlife cinematographers who know Fiordland, the Sub-Antarctic Islands and Stewart Island intimately.
+Many have credits with NHNZ, Wingnut Films, BBC and other global natural history TV networks known for landmark New Zealand shoots.

 What about permits for protected species and DOC land?

-DOC permits are required for commercial filming in all national parks, marine reserves and DOC-administered land.
-Tongariro requires Māori cultural protocols and may need iwi consultation.
+Here is how the picture comes together.
+DOC permits are needed for commercial filming in all national parks, marine reserves and DOC-administered land.
+Tongariro needs Māori cultural protocols and may need iwi consultation.
 Sub-Antarctic Island access is strictly controlled.
 Lead times of 2-4 weeks are typical for Part 102 drone certification and most DOC permits.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the cool, productive waters around the South Island, the warmer subtropical conditions of the north, and the unique environments of Poor Knights Islands and Fiordland's freshwater-topped fiords.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with the cool, productive waters around the South Island, the warmer subtropical conditions of the north, and the unique environments of Poor Knights Islands and Fiordland's freshwater-topped fiords.

 What's the best season for wildlife filming in New Zealand?